openfaas/docs/docs/reference/cron.md

 ## Kubernetes

-If you are deploying OpenFaaS to [Kubernetes][k8s], then we can easily run functions as cron jobs using the aptley named [Cron Job resource][k8scron].
+If you are deploying OpenFaaS to [Kubernetes][k8s], then we can easily run functions as cron jobs using the aptly named [Cron Job resource][k8scron].

 We assume that you have used the [recommended install of `faas-netes`][faasdeploy] which means that you have OpenFaaS deployed into two namespaces: